 Moses’ Laws and customs are also included in the Book of Leviticus, Deuteronomy and the Book of Numbers.
 These books of the Old Testament have been dated to approximately 538 – 532 BC.

-Whilst Moses was on the mountain receiving commandments from God, the Isrealites feared he would not return.
-Because of this fear, Moses’ brother Aaron made a golden calf to symbolise God’s presence and the people start worshipping this.
+While Moses was on the mountain receiving commandments from God, the Israelites feared he would not return.
+Because of this fear, Moses’ brother Aaron made a golden calf to symbolise God’s presence, and the people start worshipping this.
 On his return, Moses symbolically smashed the stone tablets which contain the Ten Commandments and burnt the golden calf.
 He insisted that God be worshipped without form.

 A key aspect of Moses’ religious leadership was the promotion of a monotheistic religion.
 The Roman historian Tacitus (56-120 AD) later stated that Moses was influential – because of Moses, Tacitus writes that: “pagan mythology fell into contempt.”